-In a bid to achieve three million apprenticeship starts by summer 2020, the way the government funds apprenticeships in England is changing.
+In a bid to achieve three million apprenticeship starts by summer 2020, the government has changed the way apprenticeships are delivered and funded in England.

-From April 2017 all employers with a pay bill of over £3 million a year will pay 0.5% of that to a new apprenticeship levy.
-These levy payments will be protected for the provision of apprenticeship training.
+From April 2017 all employers with a pay bill of over £3 million a year will pay 0.5% of that as an apprenticeship levy.
+These levy payments are protected for the provision of apprenticeship training.

-Download our summary documents with more information on the:
+Download our summary documents with more information on:

 - Institute of Apprenticeships